Search powered byGoogle

 The 'Leader and Cabinet' model of decision-making, first adopted in 2001, is similar to national government.

 The Council appoints the Leader of the Council (usually a member of the group with the political majority) and he or she appoints up to nine other Councillors (usually of the same political group as the Leader) to serve with the Leader on the Cabinet.
-One of the Cabinet Members is appointed Deputy Leader.
+One of the Cabinet Members may be appointed Deputy Leader.
 The Cabinet Members assume responsibility for different key areas of local governance.

 The Cabinet is responsible for running the Council services and ensuring best value is delivered, implementing policies and delivering services, approving new policies other than major policies, playing a leadership role within and generally promoting the economic, environmental and social well-being of the city.